tshepang/blog/content/misc/a bit of poetry.rst

 :tags: quote

-..
+English can be a beautiful language:

     There will always be justifications that a war is needed because of this oppressor or that incursion or this unforgivable action.

     -- source__

-I thought that was well-put.
-English can be a beautiful language.

 __ https://news.ycombinator.com/item?id=5506999